-It may sound easier than it is, but in practice doing an interval training outdoors is not at all that simple.
-Inside on the indoor trainer you can see from minute to minute what the goal is, you don’t have to take traffic into account and in erg-mode it’s all a matter of just pedaling.
-You don’t have this luxury outdoors, but with good preparation and these tips you can still do your interval training outdoors.
+It may sound easy, but in practice doing interval training sessions outdoors is not at all that simple.
+Inside, on the indoor trainer, you can see your goal and performance at any point in time, because you don’t have to watch the roads and the traffic.
+In ERG-mode it’s only a matter of pedaling.
+You don’t have this luxury outdoors, but with good preparation and these tips you can successfully do your interval training outdoors.

-Make sure you know in advance where you are going to do your intervals and where the wind is coming from.
-High intensity intervals with the wind in your back is very difficult and dangerous with traffic.
-In addition, you don’t always have to do a perfect loop.
-For example, do the intervals on a stretch of road, where you ride back and forth or on a small course with less traffic.
-This may sound boring, but if you focus on what you are doing, you will find that you actually reach an extra depth when doing it.
+Decide in advance where you are going to do your intervals.
+Take into account the direction of the wind.
+High intensity intervals with the wind in your back is very difficult and dangerous in traffic.
+Further, you don’t always have to do a perfect loop.
+For example, if you have found a good and quiet stretch of road or a small, quiet course, ride it back and forth.
+This may sound boring, but it allows you to focus on the job at hand and will deliver better results.

-It may sound crazy, but back when bike computers weren’t as sophisticated as they are today, it was still possible to do an interval training.
-By just knowing what your zones are and remembering what the plan for the day is, it’s really not that complicated at all.
+Back in the day when bike computers weren’t as sophisticated as they are today, it was still possible to do interval training!
+By knowing what your zones were and remembering what the plan for the day was, it was not that complicated.
 You could even write the instructions on a piece of masking tape and stick it on the top tube or stem of your bike.
 Of course, the bike computer is really helpful, but don’t become a slave to your Garmin/Wahoo and start intervals on locations where you really shouldn’t, just because your computer said so! (all of them have a “pause” button!).

-Actually, this tip is especially suitable for more experienced cyclists.
-If you have been training to the letter of the training for some time, you can mimic the intensity a bit more, for example in a group ride.
-If there are long tempo/D2 blocks on the program, you can do them by doing some extra work in front without paying attention to the length of the intervals and the rest in between.
-Try this especially when you are more experienced and can feel and estimate what you are doing.
+This tip also applies to more experienced cyclists.
+If you have been adhering to the training schedule meticulously, you can start playing around with the intensity a little bit more, for example in a group ride.
+If there are long tempo/D2 blocks scheduled, you can do them by doing some extra pulls on the front without paying too much attention to the length of the interval and the recovery time in between.
+You can try this when you are more experienced and have a good feel for what you are doing.

-If you’re going out with someone else and you’re planning to do an interval training, make sure the other person knows that too.
-It is often assumed that the other person won’t do it anyway, but it is actually very fun and challenging to do interval training together.
-A training with sprints are perhaps better to do together than on your own.
-Just inform the other person well in advance, so that they can adjust the intensity of their training in the days before and after can be adjusted to the planned training.
+If you’re going out on a ride with other people and you’re planning to do interval training, make the other person aware of this.
+It is often assumed that the other person won’t join you in those efforts, but it is actually a lot of fun and challenging to do interval training together.
+A training session with sprints is even better to do together than on your own.
+Just let your ride mate(s) know well in advance, so that they can adjust the intensity of their training in the days before or after.

-A long quiet endurance training without intervals is often a good addition to short intensive work.
+A long, steady endurance training without interval training is often a good addition to short intensive work.
 The JOIN app also encourages you to do group rides, which the app takes into account and adjusts the training schedule in the days before and after.
-Just make sure you have the right balance, because if you never do intervals, you’ll find that over time you won’t improve either.
+Just make sure you have the right balance, because if you never do intervals, you’ll find that over time you won’t improve by much.